EonPrintCrafter/pihole-blocklists/README.md

 ---

-### 4️⃣ Add the Blocklist to Pi-hole
+### 5️⃣ Add the Blocklist to Pi-hole

-On your Raspberry Pi, run the following commands:
+On your Raspberry Pi, **run these commands** to add the new blocklist to Pi-hole:

 ```sh
 pihole -a adlist add https://raw.githubusercontent.com/YOUR-USERNAME/pihole-blocklists/main/merged_lists/final_blocklist.txt